CSF cell count and differential cell count

-Numbing cream is applied to the skin, and then the site is injected with an anesthetic (pain-killing) solution.
+Numbing cream may be applied to the skin before the site is injected with an anesthetic (pain-killing) solution.
 When the site is numb, the doctor inserts the spinal needle.

-Once the needle is in, CSF pressure (opening pressure) is usually measured using a manometer (pressure gauge).
-High or low CSF pressure can be signs of certain conditions and diseases, including meningitis, intracranial hemorrhage (bleeding in the brain), and tumors.
-Pressure may also be measured at the end of the procedure (closing pressure).
+Once the needle is in, CSF pressure is usually measured using a manometer, or pressure gauge.
+High CSF pressure can be a sign of certain conditions and diseases, including meningitis, bleeding in the brain, and tumors.
+Pressure may also be measured at the end of the procedure.

 The doctor then takes fluid samples up through the needle and into an attached syringe.
 Several vials of fluid may be taken.

-When fluid collection is complete, the doctor removed the needle from your back.
+When fluid collection is complete, the doctor removes the needle from your back.
 The puncture site is cleaned again with sterile solution, and a bandage is applied.

-Rarely, if you have a back deformity, infection, or possible brain herniation (when structures of the brain have shifted out of place), it is necessary to use more invasive CSF collection methods.
+Rarely, if you have a back deformity, infection, possible brain herniation, or increased pressure around the brain due to a tumor, abscess, or swelling, it is necessary to use more invasive CSF collection methods.
 These methods usually require hospitalization.
 They include:

 A lumbar puncture requires a signed release stating that you understand the risks of the procedure.

-Be sure to tell your doctor if you take any blood-thinning medications such as warfarin (Coumadin) because you may need to stop taking them for a couple of days before the procedure.
+Be sure to tell your doctor if you take any blood-thinning medications, such as warfarin, because you may need to stop taking them for a couple of days before the procedure.

-Before the procedure, you will be asked to empty your bowels and bladder.
+Before the procedure, you may be asked to empty your bowels and bladder.

 Primary risks associated with lumbar puncture include: